usgs/neic-locator/README.md

 To run the neic-locator as a web service, run the command `java -jar build/libs/neic-locator-0.1.0-all.jar --mode=service`

-To run the neic-locator from the docker container, run the command `docker run --rm -it -p 8080:8080 neiclocator:latest`
+To run the neic-locator from the docker container, run the command `docker run --rm -it -p 8080:8080 usgs/neic-locator:latest`

 Once the web service is running, either locally or out of the container , you can access the swagger ui in a browser at `http://localhost:8080/`, and "try out" the locator service using the contents of examples/request.json.